AditiAICodes/Autobahn-Data-Analysis/README.md

 # Autobahn Telemetry Analysis

-*A multi-phase Python pipeline simulating, cleaning, and analyzing high-speed Porsche telemetry on the German Autobahn.**
+*Simulated high-speed vehicle telemetry inspired by German Autobahn conditions**

 ## Project Overview
 This project evolves from a raw Python simulation script into a highly structured Data Engineering pipeline, paving the way for predictive Machine Learning.
 Instead of downloading a clean, pre-made dataset, I built a custom engine to generate realistic sensor data, intentionally corrupted it, and built a pipeline to clean and visualize the results.